scryfall/google-sheets/README.md

 To install, copy the contents of [scryfall-google-sheets.js](https://raw.githubusercontent.com/scryfall/google-sheets/main/scryfall-google-sheets.js).

-Once you've copied it to your clipboard, open your sheet and go to Tools -> Script Editor.
+Once you've copied it to your clipboard, open your sheet and go to Extensions -> Apps Scripts.
 Paste the contents of your clipboard into the script editor and choose to save.
 Once you've done so, return to your spreadsheet and the `=SCRYFALL()` function should now be available.